software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > The Scrum Team came up with the following user stories during the Sprint Planning:
 >
-> 1. "Blog post should have a list of comments"
-> 2. "As a blog reader, I want to submit a form that sends a HTTP POST request to the /api/comments REST API endpoint on the server, which inserts a new row to the comments database table so that I can share my ideas about the blog post"
+> 1. "As a blog reader, I want to submit a form that sends an HTTP POST request to the /api/comments REST API endpoint on the server, which inserts a new row to the comments database table so that I can share my ideas about the blog post"
-> 3. "As a content creator, I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
+> 2. "As a content creator, I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
 >
 > How would improve these user stories?
 Come up with a _well-written_ version of each user story.